ramrom/rams_dot_files/cheatsheets/linux_cheatsheet.md

     - regular files in a filesystem that can act as a block device, usually named something like `/dev/loopX`
 - if this file itself has a filesystem it can be mounted, useful for mounting ISO images and such
 - `tmpfs` - ram drives, for temporary and fast storage of data in RAM
+    - ramdisk - area of RAM acting as a virtual filesystem, `tmpfs` and `ramfs` are the two main types
 - drive naming convention
     - fd - SATA, sd - SCSI/SATA, hd - IDE
     - fda - first SATA drive, hdb - 2nd IDE drive